L400-RTI/Training-material/modules/02 - Real-Time Hub.md

-# Module 2 - Microsoft Fabric Real-time Hub in Microsoft Fabric Real-Time Intelligence
+# Module 2 - Microsoft Fabric Real-time hub in Microsoft Fabric Real-Time Intelligence

-> This module provides a comprehensive module on the architecture, advanced configuration, and optimization of Real-time Hub in Microsoft Fabric Real-Time Intelligence.
+> This module provides a comprehensive module on the architecture, advanced configuration, and optimization of Real-time hub in Microsoft Fabric Real-Time Intelligence.

 ---